 Is it necessary to buy insurance for an electric bicycle?

-First of all, it is important to know that buying insurance an e-bicycle is not mandatory, unlike that for a car or a speed bike, which is similar to a motorized two-wheeler.
+First of all, it is important to know that buying insurance for an e-bicycle is not mandatory, unlike that for a car or a speed bike, which is similar to a motorized two-wheeler.

 But if you have invested several thousand euros in an electric bike, buying insurance for it could be a good idea.
 Broadly speaking, the purpose of an electric bicycle insurance policy is to cover theft and breakage, sometimes covering the repatriation of a damaged e-bike to a repair shop.
 Most insurances offer both options.